Can you milk a whale?

 Whales are mammals, but they do not have sweat glands at all.
 Because they live underwater, they don’t really need them to cool off.
 Very large mammals often have difficulty cooling off.
 As an adaptive mechanism, elephants have large thin ears that release heat quickly to help their bodies cool down.

-READ ALSO: What are the different elasticity of supply?
+READ ALSO: What is the message of Rich Dad, Poor Dad?

 What mammal has the largest mammary glands?